 Now that you have learned what performance coaching is, and what benefits it includes, you need to learn how to be a performance coach.
 Here are some important tips.

-Remember, coaching is about asking, not telling.
+Remember, performance coaching is about asking, not telling.
 At each stage, try to resist the urge to tell your employees what to do.
 Instead, try to focus on asking the right questions, listening to their answers, and challenging them to be better.

 Make sure that you demonstrate your confidence in an employee’s abilities to solve a problem.
 You may think it unnecessary, but often untold confidence goes unnoticed.